cflathm/DCOM_Bingo/README.md

 # DCOM_Bingo

-Bongo card generator that uses a list of defined options to generate random bingo cards.
+Bingo card generator that uses a list of defined options to generate random bingo cards.
 Originally designed to be used for Disney Channel Original Movies.

 My buddy Wayne and I decided to watch every Disney Channel Original Movie together and rank them.
 Rather than letting all of that information go to waste, we decided to make a BINGO game out of it with the goal of watching the last half of the movies with a bit more fun.
 We also think this would be a great way to get other people involved and spread our love of DCOMS.
 While this BINGO card generator can be easily adapted for literally any other type of bingo system, I would highly recommend watching a DCOM and playing along.
 I'll add more to this later with instructions.